FirebirdSQL/jaybird/devdoc/jdp/jdp-2019-01-jaybird-design-proposal.md

 ## Context

-Jaybird is a long running project, and its design decisions are currently either implicit or hidden in commits, tracker tickets, code comments, discussions on - for example - Firebird-java, or - even worse - just in the mind of the implementer (and likely long since forgotten).
+Jaybird is a long-running project, and its design decisions are currently either implicit or hidden in commits, tracker tickets, code comments, discussions on - for example - Firebird-java, or - even worse - just in the mind of the implementer (and likely long since forgotten).